nupur-bhatt/dev.blog/README.md

 ## 🚀 Features

-- 📝 Create new blog posts with title and content
+- 📝 Create new blog posts with title, content, and author
-- 📄 View a list of all posts or read individual post pages
+- 📄 View all posts displayed on the main page with responsive cards
-- ✏️ Edit existing blog posts
+- ✏️ Inline edit existing blog posts directly on the main page
-- ❌ Delete blog posts
+- ❌ Delete blog posts with confirmation prompt
 - 🌐 Server-side rendering using EJS templates
-- 🧩 RESTful routing with Express
+- 🧩 RESTful routing with Express and method-override for PUT & DELETE
+- 🛠️ Responsive layout with Bootstrap 5 and custom CSS

 ---